Is your kitchen floor tough enough to handle daily wear and tear?

 - Modern and traditional design

-Why Do Homeowners Prefer Ceramic & Porcelain Tile for Kitchen Floors?
+Homeowners Prefer Ceramic & Porcelain Tiles for Kitchen Floors because they are:

 - Highly durable with superior scratch and impact resistance